rpglab/rpglab.github.io/people/_posts/2024-08-18-Linhan-Fang.md

 ---

-Linhan Fang is an incoming PhD Student with the Department of Electrical and Computer Engineering at RPG lab (Fall 2024) at the University of Houston, Houston, TX, USA.
+Linhan Fang is a current PhD Student with the Department of Electrical and Computer Engineering at RPG lab (Fall 2024) at the University of Houston, Houston, TX, USA.

 ## Education